 We also ran into some difficulties when using the zipper-specific presser foot to attach a zipper, as the presser foot got hung up on the zipper stop, causing some uneven stitching in that area.

 Ease of Use

+We looked at how adept each machine is at creating a buttonhole, its quality, and how easy it is to create the buttonhole in the desired location.
 The CS6000i has a 1-step buttonhole, meaning that the entire process is automatic once set up correctly.
-The size of the buttonhole is determined by inserting the button into the buttonhole presser foot, and it is then ready to go.
+The size of the buttonhole is determined by inserting the button into the buttonhole presser foot, and then it's ready to go.
 The finished result had even and consistent stitches, and we found that they were not prone to unraveling.

 This machine gives a solid performance for its price and is a very good value.
 Though it is a great beginner sewing machine at a very affordable price, an experienced seamstress or tailor may want something with more options.